cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/README.md

 1) Set Mapbox user and API key in ./DispersionVis/index.html
 2) Ship data needs to be present in ./ShipInputAgent/data
 3) Set openweather API key in ./stack-manager/inputs/config/services/weather-agent.json
+4) Create two files called `postgis_password` and `geoserver_password` in the `stack-manager/inputs/secrets/` directory.
+Populate the files with the intended passwords for PostGIS and GeoServer, respectively.

 Stack needs to be up and running:
 1) execute